tedbarnett/MyFamily/README.md

 ### Home Screen

-When you open the app, you'll see a search bar and category buttons:
+When you open the app, you'll see a search bar, category buttons, and special feature buttons:

 - **Search**: Type any name, relationship, or location to find someone
 - **Categories**: Tap a category (like "Children" or "Grandchildren") to see everyone in that group
+- **Birthdays**: Shows the next 3 upcoming birthdays with photos, names, and countdown to their special day
+- **Memory Quiz**: A fun 5-question game to practice remembering family members - see a photo and guess who it is!

 ### Viewing a Category